The differences between a judo and jiu jitsu kimono

 Another major difference lies in the materials used to make the kimonos.
 Judo kimonos are generally made from cotton and polyester, thick and robust to withstand the dynamic movements and grips of judo.
 They are also reinforced at strategic points to prevent tearing.

 Judo and jiu-jitsu kimonos also differ in terms of color.
 Judo kimonos follow a strict color code, with classic white kimonos.
-For high-level competitions, judokas may be required to wear white or blue judogi.
+For high-level competitions, judokas may be required to wear a white or blue judogi.

 Customization of judo and jiu jitsu kimonos